-Haskel Lookstein (Rabbi, Ph.D.), New York, NY - Rabbi Lookstein is Principal of Ramaz School and Rabbi of Congregation Kehilath Jeshurun.
-He teaches at Yeshiva University and has served in leadership roles with the National Rabbinic Cabinet of UJA, the New York Board of Rabbis, the Coalition to Free Soviet Jews, and the UJA/Federation of Jewish Philanthropies of New York.
+Haskal Lookstein (Rabbi, Ph.D.), New Yo.'
+NY - Rabbi Lookstein is Principal of Ramai School and Rabbi of Conf Ration Kehilath Jeshurun.
+He teaches at Yeshiva University and has serv in leadership roles with the National Rabbinic Cabinet of UJA, the New York '\oard of Rabbis, the Coalition to Free Soviet Jews, and the UJA7Feder6. at of jfewisn Philanthropies of New York.

-Robert E. Loup, Denver, CO - Mr. Loup is a real estate developer.
-He is life President of the Allied Jewish Federation of Denver, past National Chairman of CLAL, a member of the Board of Governors of the Jewish Agency, and past National Chairman of the United Jewish Appeal.
-APPENDIX A
+Robert E. Loup, Denver, CO = Mr. Loup is a real estate develop\!.
+He is life jawlah book final 10/18/90 9:28 AM Page Y

+President of the Allied Jewish Federation of Denver, past National Chairman of CLAL, a member of the Board of Governors of the Jewish Agency, and past National Chairman of the United Jewish Appeal.